Vyral/jeff-riber/_posts/2021-11-24-what-to-know-about-cdd-fees.md

 What are CDD fees?
 How do they get paid?
 How should we think about them?
 Today I’ll answer all three of these questions for you.

 **CDD stands for Community Development District.** When a developer comes into an area and decides to put single-family houses in a large tract of land, the cost of working on all the sewer lines, electrical, roads, and other related infrastructure can be extreme.
-To help with this, some developers get financing for the development and then they create an individual lien against each property or lot.
+To help with this, some developers get financing for the development and create an individual lien against each property or lot.
 That way, when they later sell the lot with a house to a homeowner, that homeowner inherits the debt and begins to pay it like the developer was prior to selling it.

 {% include pullquote.html %}